You are currently viewing Slipped Disc: Non-Invasive Care in Malaysia

 • Diet and Weight Management: Maintaining a healthy weight reduces the load on your spine.
 A nutrient-rich diet focusing on anti-inflammatory foods like vegetables, fruits, and omega-3 fatty acids can support healing.

-• Stress Reduction: Chronic stress can exacerbate pain.
+• Stress Reduction: Chronic stress can exacerbate discomfort.
 Incorporate relaxation techniques like meditation or yoga to help reduce muscle tension and support spinal health.

 By implementing these changes, patients with slipped discs can improve their quality of life and reduce the likelihood of future issues.